NREL/PRAS/SystemModel_HDF5_spec.md

    available in the storage device's reservoir at the beginning of one period to energy retained in the storage device's reservoir at the end of the previous period, for each storage unit in each timeperiod.
 Unitless.
- - `failureprob`, as 64-bit floats representing the probability the unit transitions from operational to forced outage during a given simulation timestep, for each storage unit in each timeperiod.
+ - `failureprobability`, as 64-bit floats representing the probability the unit transitions from operational to forced outage during a given simulation timestep, for each storage unit in each timeperiod.
 Unitless.
- - `repairprob`, as 64-bit floats representing the probability the unit transitions from forced outage to operational during a given simulation timestep, for each storage unit in each timeperiod.
+ - `repairprobability`, as 64-bit floats representing the probability the unit transitions from forced outage to operational during a given simulation timestep, for each storage unit in each timeperiod.
 Unitless.